wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. It is a very nice paper with a great explanation of strand persistency as well as detailed depiction and description of the hardware structures and operations.
+In general this paper is of high value on how actual architects view the persistence ordering problem and how real hardware shall be implemented.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist barrier semantics and a more efficient implementation than current designs.
 Persist barriers are essential to NVM programming as it orders store operations to the device, which is utilized for correctness in many logging-based